opiedopy/Day-of-the-Week---Final/README.md

 """ REFERENCE
 All of the above can be memorized and performed mentally for an audience.
 30 seconds or less!

 NOTE: This DOW method is a Jackie Dander original and gives results that agree with all other methods on the internet for Gregorian dates.
 Gregorian is what the USA and almost all nations use.
-The Julian Calendar was replaced,in the USA in 1752, by the Gregorian Calendar, changing the formula for calculating leap years.
+The Julian Calendar was replaced in the USA in 1752 by the Gregorian Calendar.
 11 days were dropped from the month of September 1752.
-The “Revised Julian Date” is out there but this method is not for civil use as timeanddate.com explains.
-It is used for some churches only.
+The “Revised Julian Date” calendar is out there but that calendar is not for civil use as timeanddate.com explains.
+It is used for some religions.
 There is also a revised Gregorian calendar under consideration after 2800 but no decision made yet.
-This program may be inaccurate in many centuries.
+This program may be inaccurate in many centuries therefore.

-And the Gregorian Calendar was not adopted by all countries at one time  prior to 1752, so this program does not work <1753.
+And the Gregorian Calendar was not adopted by all countries at one time prior to 1752, so I have chosen to limit this program to >1752.
+____________________________
 Leap Year:

 To use the month_val table, and if your month is January or February, you must memorize the rules for all LEAP YEARS!!
 Except for case below, if a year is divisible by 4 it is a leap year:
 Examples: 1952, 2016, 2020, 2024, 2096, 2548 are all leap years since they are divisible by 4.

-But,
-- A year divisible by 100, but not 400, is not a leap year, so 1900, 2100, 2200, 2300, 2700 are not leap years since they are divisible by 100 but not 400.
+But,a year divisible by 100, but not 400, is not a leap year, so 1900, 2100, 2200, 2300, 2700 are not leap years since they are
+divisible by 100 but not 400.
 1600 and 2000 and 2400 are leap years.